North boys survive cold start; Girls can't complete comeback

-A 5-point first quarter was not enough to keep the Edmond North boys from victory against Norman Friday Night at Siberian Gymnasium.
+A five-point first quarter looked dim for the Edmond North boys against Norman Friday Night but the Huskies eventually prevailed.

 “The first quarter we weren’t getting shots and the shots we were getting were kind of rushed threes,” said Edmond North head coach Scott Norris.
 “Joell gave us great energy off the bench and Cameron Lee came in and hit some shots which gave us life.”

 The Huskies charged back with a 17-point second quarter and a 23-point third quarter.
-During those quarters, Joell Wilson knocked down four 3-pointers and Lee hit another 3-pointer of his own -- all while shooting 4-for-7 from the free-throw line.
+During those quarters, Joell Wilson knocked down four 3-pointers and Lee hit another 3-pointer — all while shooting 4-for-7 from the free-throw line.

-“We did enough, I mean we knew going in if Norman could have extended periods of energy that they're very talented, they have a former North player, that gives them a little more motivation.
+“We did enough, I mean we knew going in Norman could have extended periods of energy.
+They're very talented and they have a former North player — that gives them a little more motivation.
 They played well.
 This is a game last year we might have lost.
-So I’m proud of our guys for their growth and what they’re going.”
+So I’m proud of our guys for their growth and what they’re doing.”

 North went into the half down 10 points, but were able to battle back and tie the game at 47 in the fourth quarter after Ataya Casaus knocked down one of two free-throws at the line.
 After both teams went on a scoring drought that lasted nearly three minutes, Toni Papahronis gave the Huskies the lead with two free-throws of her own with just over one minute remaining.
 But North couldn’t hang on as that was their final score of the game.

-Another factor that Papahronis did not let blow over was the teams free-throw efficiency.
+Another factor Papahronis did not let blow over was the team’s free-throw efficiency.
 The Lady Huskies shot 59% (13-22) from the free-throw line while Norman shot 92% (12-13) Friday night.

-“We got to make free-throws,” he said.
-“The games won and lost at the free-throw line.
-Looking at that they missed one free-throw -- we missed nine.
+“We’ve got to make free-throws,” he said.
+“The game is won and lost at the free-throw line.
+Looking at that they missed one free-throw — we missed nine.
 That’s another reason, but sometimes you can’t control whether the ball goes in that hole or not, but you can control your effort.
 And I thought we came out and didn’t put out the effort we need to beat a team like Norman.”

 Commented